Deepeshgodhwani/ChatTap/README.md

 ### Setup

-The project repository can be found in [https://github.com/Deepeshgodwani/ChatTap) or just clone the project using this command.
+The project repository can be found in [GitHub link](https://github.com/Deepeshgodwani/ChatTap) or just clone the project using this command.

 ```